threeandthreee/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 The "barely working" version will still be playable to goal, so it will start with 0.1.0.

 Every feature will increase the version by +0.1.

-However, do not confuse that with the semantic version naming: `major.minor.build`
+However, do not confuse that with semantic version naming: `major.minor.build` Versions before 1.0.0 though can have small feature additions in +0.0.1 updates.

 Version 1.0.0 will happen when certain important features are implemented.